- Service Group: Collaboration and Communication Services

 Support is provided for the core features of the LAMP Container, Apache web server, MySQL and PHP Installation.
 Support is also provided for the optional preinstalled software and Idcheck authentication.

-You can modify the configuration of your LAMP container and will be able to install additional software, however we're unable to provide support.
-We will endeavour to provide advice and guidance where possible but may need to restore to a known working backup if a LAMP container develops a fault.
+You can modify the configuration of your LAMP container and will be able to install additional software.
+However, we're unable to provide support for your changes or additional software.
+We will endeavor to provide advice and guidance where possible.

 Bespoke PHP programming and application support are not provided, users must maintain their website, application and code.

 This service is dependent on Infrastructure Services.